April 25, 2018 | Sarah Danks

 SEO Best Practices for Today

-SEO practices have changed dramatically in the last few years.
+Search engine optimization practices have changed dramatically in the last few years.
 Gone are the days of “gaming” the system by purchasing spammy links and keyword stuffing your content.

 Some of the main SEO tactics we focus on include: